Machine-Learning-Tokyo/MLT-x-fastai/README.md

 - Perhaps the most important is to get together with others.
 Learning works a lot better if you have that social experience.
 Build things.
 It doesn’t have to be amazing.
 Just finish something. -- @jeremyphoward

 Accompanying [Thread](https://forums.fast.ai/t/things-jeremy-says-to-do/36682) from forums

+### Feedback Form:
+Please leave your thoughts and comments by filling out this [short survey](https://forms.gle/XkNz3gjgYmjbg9Kw9)